-In Oklahoma, C-PACE financing may be made available for HVAC upgrades, boilers, chillers and furnaces, automated building controls, high efficiency lighting, building envelopes (insulation, windows, etc.), low-flow fixtures, solar, geothermal, electric vehicle charging stations, and other energy source, energy-efficiency, water conservation, and resiliency improvement projects.
+In Oklahoma, C-PACE financing may be made available for commercial building improvements which include HVAC upgrades, boilers, chillers and furnaces, automated building controls, high efficiency lighting, building envelopes (insulation, windows, etc.), low-flow fixtures, solar, geothermal, electric vehicle charging stations, and other energy source, energy-efficiency, water conservation, and resiliency improvement projects.

-Continuing through 2020 and with assistance from the Oklahoma Department of Commerce, Tulsa County officials, private sponsors, and many C-PACE stakeholders throughout the state and country, the Indian Nations Council of Governments (INCOG) with PACE Financial Servicing worked to design, develop and fully launch the Oklahoma C-PACE Program in the Fall of 2020!
+Continuing through 2020 and with assistance from the Oklahoma Department of Commerce, Tulsa County officials, private sponsors, and many C-PACE stakeholders throughout the state and country, the Indian Nations Council of Governments (INCOG) with PACE Financial Servicing worked to design, develop and launch the Oklahoma C-PACE Program early 2021.

 The first counties to become enabled authorizing Oklahoma C-PACE Program were Tulsa and Cleveland County.
 Tulsa County closed the 1st C-PACE project in May 2021.
 Canadian County became the third Oklahoma C-PACE enabled county in July 2021.
 As of Fall 2022, there are 9 counties in the program and we are actively working to expand C-PACE throughout the state and continue to add counties to the program.
 See the Participating Counties page for an updated county map.